 J.C.
 Penney Co.
-(JCP) reported a third- quarter loss that was larger than analysts estimated as Chief Executive Officer Ron Johnson struggles to overhaul the fourth- largest U.S. department-store company.
+(JCP:US) reported a third- quarter loss that was larger than analysts estimated as Chief Executive Officer Ron Johnson struggles to overhaul the fourth- largest U.S. department-store company.
 The shares fell.

 The net loss of $123 million, or 56 cents a share, in the three months ended Oct.
 27 compares with a loss of $143 million, or 67 cents, a year earlier, the Plano, Texas-based company said today in a statement.
 Excluding restructuring and management- transition costs, the loss was 93 cents a share.
 The average of analysts’ estimates compiled by Bloomberg was for a 7-cent loss.

 Johnson, the former Apple Inc. (AAPL:US) retail chief who joined as CEO last year, has lost customers as he transforms most J.C.
 Penney stores into collections of branded shops and implements an everyday low pricing strategy.
 J.C.
 Penney is “a tale of two companies” with the old-style stores facing challenges as the new shops post higher sales per square foot, Johnson said today.

 “There were some positive data points on shop performance but we are skeptical that these results can be replicated as the company moves deeper into the transformation,” Jeff Stein, an analyst at Northcoast Research in Cleveland, wrote in a note today, cutting his rating to sell from neutral.
 “Productivity gains in the 10 shops are largely in familiar brands that appeal to the legacy customer.
 It remains to be seen how the next 30 will perform as new brands are added,” he wrote.